annamarlena/annamarlena.github.io/index.md

 <hr>

 ## Disco-Themed Slot Machine Game
 A simple Javascript game I made at Saint Paul College using Tumult Hype.
 This is a disco-themed variation of a casino slot machine game.
 I had a lot of fun creating/editing images in GIMP.
-This game does load a bit slowly, but is worth the wait.
-Enjoy!
+This game does load a bit slowly, but it's worth the wait - Enjoy!

 <a href="https://annamarlena.github.io/DiscoMania/"><img src="discoMania.png" alt="disco ball" width="150" height="150" /></a>